VIBTOBIlab/DecoNFlow/README.md

 The pipeline allows you to run both reference-based and reference-free deconvolution tools.
 The pipeline also allows you to choose among different differential methylated region (DMR) selection tools.
 Visit [docs](docs/) for more information.

 1. DMR selection
-   1. DSS
-   2. DMRfinder
+   1. DMRfinder
-   3. limma
+   2. limma
-   4. wgbs_tools
+   3. wgbs_tools
 2. Deconvolution
    1. Reference-based deconvolution
       - meth_atlas (.cov)